nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a easy to use user interface
+6. Should run quickly enough on a regular PC
+7. Should save data in a permanent place
+8. Should never allow data to be edited externally outside the program

 ## Appendix D : Glossary